 Errors in refraction or ‘refractive errors’, are the main cause of problems with visual acuity.
 The most common are called ‘low-order aberrations’—examples of which are nearsightedness, farsightedness, and astigmatism.
-They are basically subtle imperfections in the way light passes through from the cornea—the lens system of the eye—to the retina—where the light is focused, which affect the eye from being able to focus images properly.
+They are subtle imperfections in the way light passes through from the cornea—the lens system of the eye—to the retina—where the light is focused, which affect the eye from being able to focus images properly.

 What is Wavefront Technology?

 Today’s technology allows us to take a more holistic approach to vision correction.
-Now we can not only adjust your eyesight based on the handful of common refractive errors, but according to your diverse and individual optical irregularities.
-It’ only fair that such advances in technology should be embraced as the new norm rather than offered as optional or additional extras, so make sure your clinic feels the same!
+Now we can not only adjust your eyesight based on the handful of common refractive errors but according to your diverse and individual optical irregularities.
+It’s only fair that such advances in technology should be embraced as the new norm rather than offered as optional or additional extras, so make sure your clinic feels the same!